How do I get started with therapy with you?

 What happens with insurance?

-After an appointment takes places, I submit a claim through HelloAlma.
+After an appointment takes place, I submit a claim through HelloAlma.
 Within the next few days, you will then receive a bill based on your benefits through a link by email.
 I do require a payment method at the start of therapy because if for whatever reason your insurance does not pay for all or part of the session, you are responsible for the session fee.
 Charges made incorrectly will be promptly reimbursed.
 Although verification on my end takes place, I recommend calling your insurance to prevent surprises.

 Do you provide therapy in-person or virtually or both?